C.J. Abrams Player Props: Nationals vs. Mets

-The Washington Nationals, including C.J.
-Abrams (batting .176 in his past 10 games, with a double, a home run, three walks and three RBI), battle starter Kodai Senga and the New York Mets at Citi Field, Wednesday at 7:10 PM ET.
+C.J.
+Abrams -- batting .229 with a double, a home run, three walks and four RBI in his past 10 games -- will be in action for the Washington Nationals against the New York Mets, with Joey Lucchesi on the mound, on April 27 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-5) against the Mets.
+He had two hits (going 2-for-4 with an RBI) in his last appearance against the Mets.

 C.J.
 Abrams Game Info & Props vs. the Mets